What Does Good Data Look Like? | Butterfly Data

 Completeness

-No fields are illegitimately missing across a dataset.
-Missing data can appear as truly empty fields or as placeholders such as null, N/A, or 0.
-Some blank fields are legitimate — a conditionally mandatory field only needs a value when another field triggers it.
+No fields are illegitimately missing.
+Missing data can appear as empty fields or placeholders like null, N/A, or 0.
+Some blanks are legitimate — a conditionally mandatory field only needs a value when another field triggers it.

 Example